pedro-rafaiel/pedro-rafaiel/README.md

 ## About Me

-- I'm a Computer Science student at the Federal University of Cariri (UFCA).
+- I'm a Computer Science student at the Universidade Federal do Cariri (UFCA).
 - Fullstack Developer
 ## Languages Used